 New York to London can now be a weekend trip for you with supersonic flights set to dramatically cut your travel time.
-All set to return in the form of the Boom XB-1, a ‘supersonic demonstrator’ prototype was unveiled in Colorado, US by US-based Boom Technology and Richard Branson’s Virgin Galactic.
+All set to return in the form of the Boom XB-1, a ‘supersonic demonstrator’ prototype was unveiled in Colorado, the US by US-based Boom Technology and Richard Branson’s Virgin Galactic.
 Aptly nicknamed “Baby Boom,” the jet is a scaled-down version of the full-sized XB-1 jet.
-It has a a cruising speed of Mach 2.2 which is 10 percent faster than the Concorde’s previous speed of Mach 2.
+It has a cruising speed of Mach 2.2 which is 10 percent faster than the Concorde’s previous speed of Mach 2.
 It’s also 2.6-times faster than the average commercial airliner.
-Tickets would cost you more or less the same a business class ticket from $5000.
+Tickets would cost you more or less the same as a business class ticket from $5000.

 For those ready to spend and we think it’s well worth it given that it cuts your travel time in half, weekend trips can now be a possibility.
 We’re looking at flight times of six hours between Sydney and Los Angeles or three hours between New York and London.
 With the company’s aim of delivering supersonic speeds without astronomical airfares, this is definitely something to look forward to.